taidp-uit-ce/DESIGN-OF-A-RISC-V-32-BIT-PROCESSOR-BASED-SOC-WITH-H.264-INTRA-FRAME-ENCODING-ON-FPGA/rtl/h264_video_codec_ip/README.md

 # Function Description

 ## AXI-Lite (slave):
-Memory-mapped control registers used by the CPU to configure and trigger the encoder:
+- Provides a memory-mapped control/status interface accessible by the RV32I CPU
+- Used to configure encoder parameters and monitor encoding status
+- Accessible registers include:
   - `start`: Start signal for H.264 encoding
   - `done`: Asserted when one frame has been encoded
   - `qp`: Quantization parameter
   - `width`: Frame width (in pixels)
   - `height`: Frame height (in pixels)
--

 ## AXI-Stream (slave):
 - Receives raw video input from AXI DMA (MM2S) via a slave-stream port
 - Data is buffered into an asynchronous FIFO